 In accordance with District Administrative Procedure 5035, the College Admissions and Records Director shall withhold grades, diplomas, enrollment verifications and registration privileges from any current or former student who fails to pay a proper financial obligation to the District.
 The student shall be given written notification and the opportunity to explain if the financial obligation is in error.
 The definition of proper financial obligation shall include, but is not limited to: student fees; obligations incurred through the use of facilities, equipment or materials; library fines; unreturned library books; materials remaining improperly in the possession of the student; and/or any other unpaid obligation a current or former student owes to the District.
 A proper financial obligation does not include any unpaid obligation to a student organization.

 Admissions & Records maintains an electronic cumulative file on each student who has records sent to the College.
 The electronic file, containing copies of high school and college transcripts, and other relevant academic information, such as records of military service and other awarded credit, is available for the student to review based on a written request.
 These files are the property of the college and become a permanent part of the student's academic record.

 Admissions & Records will provide information regarding a student’s record upon written request by the student.
 There is a $5 charge.
 Two verifications and/or transcripts will be provided free of charge.
 This fee is subject to change.
 Golden West College also utilizes the National Student Clearinghouse for reporting of enrollment status.
 Enrollment status is reported automatically several times during the semester or session.

 Student Picture Identification

 Students may be required to furnish picture identification in order to participate in certain classes and activities.
 All students are expected to have a Golden West College Photo I.D.
 Card.
-Free Photo I.D. cards are issued in Admissions & Records.
-Student's are only allowed one replacement during their studies at Golden West College.
+Free Photo I.D. cards are issued in Admissions & Records or can requested online in the Request for Photo ID form.

 Associate Degree Petition